kashansunday/notes/README.md

 # 2024-02-16
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software.
 It's more important to first ensure correctness, clarity, and maintainability of your codebase.
 Optimize only when profiling and measurements show a genuine need for improvement in performance.
 Remember, simplicity and readability enhance long-term productivity and minimize bugs.

+# 2024-02-17
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or company, ensuring your success in the ever-changing world of technology.